Bisnode/logback-extras/README.md

 # Logback extras

+Extras and helpers for logback logging.

-They do not introduce additional dependencies.
+Does not introduce additional dependencies.

 ### Installation